Math Calculators

 The golden ratio

-In mathematics, the two values are in a golden ratio if the ratio of the larger value to the smaller one is the same as the ratio of the sum of these values to the larger value.
-Or, in mathematical terms: for a>b>0, the golden ratio can be written as follows:
+In mathematics, two values are in the golden ratio if the ratio of the larger value to the smaller value equals the ratio of their sum to the larger value.
+In mathematical terms, for a>b>0, the golden ratio formula is written as follows:

 $$\frac{a}{b}=\frac{a+b}{a}$$

-The human brain considers the golden ratio the perfect ratio of the parts to a whole.
-And the golden ratio is often observed in nature, science, and art.
+The human brain inherently perceives the golden ratio as the most aesthetically pleasing proportion between parts and a whole.
+Unsurprisingly, the golden ratio is frequently observed throughout nature, science, and art.